saulpierotti/markdown_notebook/ADS.md

 # Sorting
 * Sorting is an intermediate step in many tasks in CS
 * There are many sorting algorithms
+* The input of the sorting problem is a sequence of numbers $<a_1, a_2, ..., a_n>$
+* The numbers in the input are also called keys
+* The output of the sorting problem is a permutation $a_1', a_2', ..., a_n'$ of the input such that $a_1' \leq a_2 \leq...\leq a_n$

-# Insertion sort
+## Insertion sort
-* It is like arranging card in order in your hand by picking one at a time
+* Intuition: It is like arranging card in order in your hand by picking one at a time and placing it in the right position, by comparing it with all the other cards already in your hand
 	* I take 1 unsorted object at a time and I insert it in the correct position in the sorted array
 	* I compare with all the objects in the sorted array, until I find the right position
 * I start from the first element of the array and I don't do anything
 * I take the second element, and if it is smaller than the first I swap them